 There are a number of ways how a website could help your business grow.
 Some well-established companies may think that they don’t need a website to attract local customers.
 But according to a survey conducted by WebVisible and Nielsen, 86% of consumers said they had used the Internet to find a local business.
 While 78% use the Internet more during that time to find a local business than they did two years ago.

 But we are not here to convince you why you need a website.
-We are here to tell you that having a website does not guarantee more customers to your business.
-And having a website does not mean that it will generate more traffic to your site.
+We are here to tell you that having a website does not guarantee your business more customers or that it will generate more traffic to your site.

 Key Terms You Need to Know

-First things first, before we proceed you have to know a few key terms that will be discussed in this tutorial so you will have a better understanding of the topic.
+First things first, you need to understand a few key terms discussed in this tutorial so you will have a better understanding of the topic.

 A/B Testing or Split Test is a scientific process of comparing two versions (A and B) of a web page to know which one converts better.
 You can test your headings, images, call-to-action buttons, and colors to name a few.

 Call-to-Action (CTA) is a button or a line of text that urges your visitors to take an action.
 It tells them what to do when they are visiting your website.
-Some examples of this are a “sign up” button on a web page, a “buy me” button on an e-Commerce shop and the “download” button used by an app developer.
+Some examples of this are, a “Sign up” button on a web page, a “Buy me” button on an e-Commerce shop and the “Download” button on an app.

-Conversion happens when a visitor or a lead completes a desired action.
+Conversion happens when a visitor or a lead completes the desired action.
 It means that the visitor successfully signed up to your website or checked out an item in your shop.

 The Landing Page is usually the home page of a website, but it can be any page on your site where the visitors would land to convert them into leads or customers.

 Multivariable or Multivariate Testing (MVT) is the process of testing multiple variables on a particular page at the same time.
 It involves creating different elements in order to find out which combination converts the most.